-Simpson Prize 2017
+Simpson Prize 2018

-The Simpson Prize requires students to respond to the question using both the Simpson Prize Australian War Memorial Source Selection (the eight sources below) and your own research.
+The Simpson Prize requires you to respond to the quote and question above using both the Simpson Prize Australian War Memorial Source Selection (the eight sources below) and your own research.

 Information about word or time limits, the closing date, entry forms and judging can be found at the Simpson Prize official website.

-Note: students who submit winning entries for this year's Simpson Prize question will travel in 2017.
+Note: students who submit winning entries for this year's Simpson Prize question will travel in 2018.

 Source 1: Statistics